mlabs-haskell/catalyst-funded-projects/Fund9/Plutarch v2/README.md

 https://github.com/Plutonomicon/plutarch-core/commit/b9d3a1e22ed18bc01eda1993e4ce499c6ca63342
 https://github.com/Plutonomicon/plutarch-core/commit/ff28aef59dab202993142a42f8015e6c41cb7ab9

 As well as, cleanups and efficiency improvements.
-In particular, fixing the dichotomy in handling of PType and `a PHsEf,` which was was much more essential than initially assumed (notably blocking on whether something was PType or `a PHsEf` or not would have downstream consequences that would	result in incomprehensible errors). https://github.com/Plutonomicon/plutarch-core/commit/c474e50ffedec34ce97a34d48811bc5552f5d620
+In particular, fixing the dichotomy in handling of PType and `a PHsEf` which was was much more essential than initially assumed (notably blocking on whether something was PType or `a PHsEf` or not would have downstream consequences that would	result in incomprehensible errors). https://github.com/Plutonomicon/plutarch-core/commit/c474e50ffedec34ce97a34d48811bc5552f5d620

 Reformatting